connectomicslab/connectomemapper3/paper/paper.md

   and a Singularity [@Kurtzer2017Singularity:Compute] software image containers in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].

-\textbf{A modular and flexible workflow in the BIDS ecosystem} The implemented participant-level analysis workflow is represented in nipype [@GorgolewskiNipype:2011] with a modular structure, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset
+\textbf{A flexible workflow for multi-modal connectome mapping in the BIDS ecosystem} The implemented participant-level analysis workflow is represented in nipype [@GorgolewskiNipype:2011] with a modular structure, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset